JOIN

 UNDERGRADUATES

-We can offer research-for-credit projects for UW undergraduates only.
-Interested students should have experience with programming in a data-analysis language (R, Python, MATLAB) and have taken at least one university-level statistics class.
-Applicants should follow instructions in the lab manual.
-Note that we do not take on high school students in any capacity.
+We can offer research-for-credit projects for UW undergraduates.
+Interested students should have experience with programming in a data-analysis language (R, Python,etc.) and have taken at least one university-level statistics class.
+Applicants should follow instructions in the application guide above.
+Note that we do not take on high school students in any capacity, and cannot offer roles to non UW students.

 GRADUATE STUDENTS

-Currently enrolled masters/PhD students at UW interested in either a rotation or full-term project should email a CV and explanation of their research goals.
-For thesis committee requests email a CV, and project outline.
+Currently enrolled masters/PhD students at UW interested in either a rotation or full-term project, or thesis committee membership should email Brody a CV and explanation of their research goals.

-Most graduate programs at UW are not direct admit – meaning I cannot admit you to the lab if you are not already enrolled at UW.
-However, if you are an exceptional student whose background and interests are strongly aligned with our lab, please email a CV and brief explanation of your research goals.
-Due to uncertainty of entry, applicants who are not an extremely strong fit may not receive a reply.
+Most graduate programs at UW are not direct admit – meaning we cannot admit you to the lab if you are not already enrolled at UW.
+However, if you are an exceptional student whose background and interests are strongly aligned with our lab, please email Brody with your CV and a brief explanation of your research goals.

 POSTDOCS & RESIDENTS

-We are interested in postdocs with computational skills and illustrated prior interests in healthcare or biology.
+We are interested in postdocs with computational skills and experience with healthcare or biology applications.
 We also offer projects for UW residents who have at least some programming experience.
-Applicants should email a CV, at least one prior publication, and a brief description of your research goals.
+Applicants should email Brody their CV, one relevant prior publication, and a brief description of their research goals.

 EXPECTATIONS & PHILOSOPHY